According to the Federal Motor Carrier Safety Administration, there are no federal standards for the training of commercial drivers.

 - Simulator training – Rather than spending most of their time driving an actual vehicle, this program uses a driving simulator

 - Conventional training – Students in this program spend time in a classroom and then apply what they have learned on a driving course.
 They practice responding to different situations, how to properly shift the gears on the semi and turning the semi under the watchful eye of a trainer.

 - Informal training – Rather than spending time in a classroom or behind the wheel of a semi, the person learns how to drive a big rig from a family member, friend or even someone they don’t know very well.
 The person may not even be certified as a CDL trainer.

 With such a varied range of instruction methods, commercial drivers may not be receiving the necessary training when it comes to driver safety and how to handle situations like weather conditions, road conditions and traffic flow.

 Surprisingly, unlike other training programs, which must go through a rigorous process to be accredited, the FMCSA states that when it comes to CDL training, there are no federal requirements.
 Some programs may only provide a brief overview of safety procedures which could heighten the risk of drivers getting into truck accidents.

 Furthermore, there are no standards set when it comes to the instructors either.
 While instructors at a Professional Truck Driving Institute are required to follow a curriculum standard, other programs are allowed to simply hire whoever they want and the range of material covered by these programs can vary greatly.
 Some programs may be preparing drivers without any focus on driver safety beyond what the CDL tests will cover.

 Without a set standard for driver training programs and instructors, the projected increase of trucks and truckers on the road could lead to higher numbers of crashes and serious injury.
-Victims of truck accidents should contact an attorney to make sure their rights are protected.
+Victims of truck accidents should contact an experienced Chicago truck accident attorney to make sure their rights are protected.